ragaeeb/trie-rules/README.md

         options: {
             casing: CaseSensitivity.Insensitive,
             clipStartPattern: TriePattern.Apostrophes,
-            clipEndPattern: /[`'ʾʿ‘’]+$/,
+            clipEndPattern: /[`'ʾʿ'']+$/,
             confirm: { anyOf: ['condition1', 'condition2'] },
         },
     },
+    {
+        from: ["al-Qur'an"],
+        to: 'al-Qurʾān',
+        options: {
+            match: MatchType.Whole,
+        },
+    },
 ];

-const trie = buildTrie(rules);
+// Build trie with apostrophe normalization enabled const trie = buildTrie(rules, { normalizeApostrophes: true });

 // The trie can now be used with the searchAndReplace function to process text.
+// With normalizeApostrophes enabled, "al-Qur'an" will match "al-Qur'an", "al-Qur`an", etc.
 ```

 Note:
-The function assumes case-sensitive matching.
+The function assumes case-sensitive matching by default.
 The trie constructed is optimized for the `searchAndReplace` function provided in the same library, and it may not be compatible with other search functions or trie implementations.

 ## `searchAndReplace(trie: TrieNode, text: string, options?: SearchAndReplaceOptions): string`